rpivo/frameworkless/development/addingAServeScript.md

 const outFolder = "dist";
 const port = 8000;

-http
+// creates a new http.Server instance, and registers a callback with the `request` event. http
   .createServer((req, res) => {
     let filename = path.join(process.cwd(), outFolder, req.url);

-    try {
+    // if the req.url is a file path, we can assume the request is for the index.html file. try {
       const stats = fs.statSync(filename);
       if (stats && stats.isDirectory()) filename += "index.html";